RanaElGahawy/CalendarEffect/index.md

 # Have you ever heard these phrases?

 Over the past decades, academic studies and market commentary have documented recurring patterns in stock returns linked to the calendar.
 These so-called calendar effects have sparked long-standing debates about their existence, persistence, and economic relevance
 Despite the large body of literature, there is still no clear consensus on whether these effects represent genuine market inefficiencies or merely statistical artifacts that fade once widely known.
 Some studies argue that calendar effects reflect behavioral biases and institutional trading practices, while others suggest that they weaken over time as markets become more efficient.
 This is when our team of market detectives Furkan, Aitor, Rana, Zouhair and Melvyn appear, also called the FARZM.
-The FARZM set out to investigate these calendar effects
+The FARZM set out to investigate these calendar effects.
+Armed with data and a passion for uncovering hidden market truths, FARZM are on a mission: to determine whether calendar effects still hold power in modern and if they exist.

-“Mondays are cursed.”
-“January is magic.”
-“Santa always shows up.”
-“Sell in May and go away.”
-If you’ve ever heard those lines (or traded like you believed them), you’re not alone … but you might be trading a myth.
-Welcome to NASDAQ’s secret calendar: where timing is everything, and the market may (or may not) have habits it can’t shake.
-**So… what are we doing here?**
-Think of us as your mythbusting team for stock market folklore.
-We’re putting seven famous “calendar effects” on trial using daily NASDAQ stock data since 1962:

 - Monday effect
 - January effect
 - Santa Claus Rally